MegaManSec/GixyNG/docs/en/plugins/invalid_regex.md

+---
+title: "Invalid Regex Captures"
+description: "Fix empty variables in NGINX rewrites.
+Learn how to identify and correct references to non-existent regex capture groups."
+---

 # [invalid_regex] Using a nonexistent regex capture group

 When using regular expressions with capturing groups in NGINX directives like `rewrite` or within `if` conditions, you can reference these captured groups using `$1`, `$2`, etc. in replacement strings or subsequent directives.
 However, if you reference a capture group that doesn't exist in the regex pattern, NGINX will treat it as an empty string, which can lead to unexpected behavior.